 If all your code runs within the same process, then you can avoid the use of tedious and asynchronous inter-process communication channels.
 Instead, you can directly access variables and call functions that you need.

-Since single-process mode only has one QML engine, shared amongst the System UI and all applications, any QML import paths provided, for example via
+Since single-process mode only has one QML engine, shared between the System UI and all applications, any QML import paths provided, for example via

 am-config.yaml, is taken into consideration when the engine is resolving import statements.
-Import statements provided by the application manifest file,
+Import paths provided by the application manifest file,

-info.yaml, are only considered once the application has started, but is still loaded even after the application has stopped.
+info.yaml, are only considered once the application has started, but are still loaded even after the application has stopped.